How to Decorate a Christmas Tree in Blue and Silver

 If you are using a real Christmas tree, rotate it so that the best part is facing forward in the most visible area.
 Make sure that it is watered regularly to keep the needles from turning brown and falling off.

-Designer Tip: Consider adding a tree collar or a Christmas tree skirt in shades of blue or silver to complement your overall design.
+Designer Tip: Consider adding a Christmas tree collar #ad or a Christmas tree skirt in shades of blue or silver to complement your overall design.
 Since your Christmas tree skirt will soon be covered with gifts, consider using a blanket, sheet, tablecloth, or other large piece of fabric that you already own draped around the tree instead of a single-purpose Christmas tree skirt.

 Choose white or clear LED lights to enhance the blue and silver color palette.